FairwindsOps/rok8s-scripts/docs/releasing.md

 # Releasing New Versions of rok8s-scripts

-## Before Merging the Pull Request!
-Please be sure to update `./setup.py` and `./package.json` to reflect the new version you wish to release.
-CODEOWNERS should be able to answer what the next version to release should be.

 ## Creating the Tag

 Create an annotated tag on the commit you would like to release